A

 ITDR

-Identity Threat Detection and Response refers to a cybersecurity approach focused on identifying, detecting, and mitigating threats targeting identity and access management (IAM) systems.
+Identity Threat Detection and Response (ITDR) refers to a cybersecurity approach focused on identifying, detecting, and mitigating threats targeting identity and access management (IAM) systems.
+ITDR specifically aims to address the growing risks associated with compromised identities, which are often a critical attack vector in data breaches and other security incidents.
+ITDR FAQs What is […]

 L